pyrocko/grond/docs/source/examples/satellite_insar/index.rst

 Use a window far away from the earthquake signal to capture true noise, yet the bigger the window is, the better the data covariance will be estimated.
 In figure 2.

-On the left hand side of the GUI you find parameters to fit a covariance model (:math:`\exp` and :math:`\exp + \sin`), as well as configurable spatial parameters for the covariance.
+On the left hand side of the GUI you find parameters to tune the spatial covariance analysis.
+We now can fit an analytical model to the empirical covariance: :math:`\exp(d)` and :math:`\exp + \sin`.
+For more details on the method, see `kite's documentation <https://pyrocko.org/docs/kite/current>`_.

 .. figure:: ../../images/example_spool-covariance.png
     :name: Fig. 2 Example InSAR
     :width: 100%
     :align: center

-    **Figure 1**: Data covariance inspection with :command:`spool`.
+    **Figure 2**: Data covariance inspection with :command:`spool`.

-Once we finished configuring the covariance, we have to calculate the full covariance and weight matrix from the complete scene resoltion:
+Once we finished parametrisation of the quadtree and covariance, we have to calculate the full covariance and weight matrix from the complete scene resoltion:

     1. Calulate the full covariance: :menuselection:`Tools --> Calculate Full Matrix`
     2. Save the parametrized scene: :menuselection:`File --> Save Scene`.